Invitation to high school drama teachers and drama students to attend our Mainstage Show, Kostroma.

 - Professional networking and international opportunities;

-- Five different streams that students can pursue individually or in combination (acting, directing, playwriting, production & design, performance & technology);
+- Five creative streams: acting, directing, playwriting, production & design, and performance & technology;

 - Small classroom settings allowing for enhanced interaction between instructors and students;